MoonLightCodes/Balance-Tracker/README.md

 # Balance Tracker
 https://moonlightcodes.github.io/Balance-Tracker/
-An Responcive web page that use local storage to keep update of income and expences for the trasactionn you made a robust way of utilizing alerts and Date and Dynamic way of adding Transcations and loding trascation from local use of vanilla css
+A responsive web page designed to keep track of income and expenses.
+It utilizes local storage to maintain and update transaction data.
+Features include:

+Dynamic Addition and Loading of Transactions: Easily add new transactions and retrieve existing ones from local storage.

+Alert System: Utilize robust alerts to notify users of transaction updates.

+Date Integration: Automatically record and display transaction dates.

+Vanilla CSS Styling: Use simple, elegant CSS to create a user-friendly interface.